sreerag160/sreerag160/README.md

 </div>

-**NovaOS** is a JARVIS-inspired AI desktop system designed to interact directly with the computer through natural voice commands, computer vision, biometrics and automation.
+**NovaOS** is a JARVIS-inspired AI desktop system built to interact directly with a computer through natural voice commands, computer vision, biometrics and automation.

 ### `SYSTEM ARCHITECTURE`